fidelity-contributions/finos-fluxnova-release-parent/README.md

 ## Usage

-Inherit the camunda-release-parent pom inside your project like so
+Inherit the flowave-release-parent pom inside your project like so

     <parent>
       <groupId>org.camunda</groupId>